enzulode/vkcontestquali/readme.md

 - Designed components for task implementation (diversiform buttons)
 - Created composable button bars' functions
 - Implemented main part (ChooseTopicsActivity) with lots of topic chirps
+- Provide an ability to handle topics' chirps and detect which of them are active

 ## TODO:

+- Implement final activity
-- Provide an ability to handle topics' chirps and detect which of them are active
+- Implement an ability to exit ChooseTopicsActivity to FinalActivity

 ## Screenshots: